balena-io/docs/pages/reference/base-images/balena-base-images.md

  - Installing OpenJDK from source: [https://openjdk.org/groups/build/doc/building.html](https://openjdk.org/groups/build/doc/building.html)
 And so on

 Note that these instructions are not necessarily written for building a container, so you may have to adapt the steps to work in a Dockerfile.
-For example, if an instruction says to “download a file with "wget https://go.dev/dl/go1.24.3.linux-amd64.tar.gz” the line in the Dockerfile would be:
+For example, if an instruction says to “download a file with wget https://go.dev/dl/go1.24.3.linux-amd64.tar.gz" the line in the Dockerfile would be:
 `RUN https://go.dev/dl/go1.24.3.linux-amd64.tar.gz`

 ## Installing L4T Library Stacks